-One of the most important functions of the WSO is to link our widespread groups and members into a single, cohesive fellowship.
+One of the most important functions of the WSO is to link our widespread groups and members into a single cohesive fellow hip.
 The WSO stays in close contact with our groups, areas, and regions.
-This contact is maintained through correspondence, our quarterly newsletter, and through the representatives within our service structure.
-WSO offers considerable aid to new groups, existing groups with special problems, institutional groups, groups outside the United States, members who travel extensively, and loners.
+This contact is maintained through correspondence, our quarterly new letter, and through the representatives within our service structure.
+W O offers considerable aid to new groups, existing groups with special problems, institutional group, groups outside the United States, members who travel extensively, and loners.
 This aid is in the nature of sharing the experience which other groups and members have reported to the WSO, and by putting those who seek aid in touch with other groups or members within our fellowship.
 The WSO is also available to aid conventions and conference committees, etc.

 Another major function of WSO is the publication and distribution of literature.
-This office publishes yearly a World Directory(1), quarterly newsletters, all World Service Conference material, and new literature in English and other languages.
+This office publishes yearly a World Directory(1), quarterly n wsletters, all World Service Conference material, and new literature in English and other languages.
 In order to provide these publications, WSO needs financial support.
 WSO is also responsible for the printing, warehousing, and distribution of all existing literature.
 Additionally, a number of kits such as the Group Starter Kit are available.
-As a sideline to literature, the WSO offers reel-to-reel and cassette tape recordings of important N.A. functions, personal "pitches," typical meetings, and discussions on various topics.
+As a sideline to literature, the WSO offers reel-to-reel and cassette tape recordings of important NA functions, personal "pitches," typical meetings, and discussions on various topics.

-In order to provide communications, coordination, information and guidance services, the WSO must keep extensive files of correspondence and other records.
-These files include: letters to and from those who have contacted WSO; a file of all correspondence with each N.A. group; a record of all starter kits sent out; the name, address, and telephone number of all GSRs, ASRs, and RSRs; and the addresses of all general service committees and their officers.
-Along with these files and records, WSO keeps the archives of N.A.'s history.
-These archives contain relevant documents, newspaper articles, photos of original meeting places, etc. Records such as these are necessary so that we may learn from our past mistakes, stay in contact with all of N.A., and serve our fellowship.
+In order to provide communications, coordination, information, and guidance ervices, the WSO must keep extensive files of correspondence and other records.
+These files include: letters to and from those who have contacted W O; a file of all correspondence with each A group; a record of all starter kits sent out; the name, address, and telephone number of all GSRs, A Rs, and RSRs; and the addresses of all general service committees and their officers.
+Along with these files and records, W O keeps the archives of NA's history.
+These archives contain relevant documents, newspaper articles, photos of original meeting places, etc. Records such as these are necessary so that we may learn from our past mistakes, stay in contact with all of NA, and serve our fellowship.